tdj28/blog/content/en/blog/post/math_science/kerbal/apollo-into-orbit/index.md

 #### Get KSP
 * Purchase and install the Kerbal Space Program (v 1.0) [here](https://www.kerbalspaceprogram.com/).
 * You'll also need the ["Making History" expansion](https://www.kerbalspaceprogram.com/games-kerbal-space-program-making-history-expansion) which has the Apollo rocket equivalent, unless you prefer to save some money and build an equivalent rocket yourself or find the ship file online.
-Note that this code is tested and verified to work with the Acopollo rocket found in this expansion, so you may have to make adjustments to get alternative rockets to work.
+Note that this code is tested and verified to work with the "Acopollo" rocket (in Kerbal, the names of things are slightly altered from the real-world objects they are based on) found in this expansion, so you may have to make adjustments to get alternative rockets to work.

 #### Install the KRPC mod